mhgoyal/goyal_minal-skills-assessment/README.md

 # goyal_minal-skills-assessment
-This angular single page App performs the following:
+This is an angular single page App which performs the following:
 Paginated list view of courses:
   List of courses depending upon the no. of courses chosen per page Each course with title and image